hblaDCOM/sql-server-table-assistant/README.md

 The agent will process your input using the Modal Context Protocol and return the relevant data from your SQL Server database.

-🧠 Tip: You can ask follow-up questions or make requests like "show me their employees" or "how many employees are under $40K?" — the context is preserved!
+🧠 Tip: You can ask follow-up questions or make requests like "show me the employees and their departments?" or "how many employees are having salary under $40K?" — the context is preserved!

 ## Conclusion